 Power Supplies In a preamplifier, given the low level signals involved, it goes without saying that the associated power supplies have to be exceedingly quiet both in terms of radiated transformer noise, conducted ripple and Johnson noise.
 The Model 1501 uses a very high quality toroidal transformer, followed by a two stage regulator circuit – the first filtering out any reservoir capacitor ripple, and the second consisting of a low noise integrated regulator.
 This configuration delivers supply rail ripple of greater than -90dB reference the input across the audio band.

-To ensure there is no possibility of power rail ringing and to minimize noise, each gain stage is fed through a large RC network.
+To ensure there is no possibility of power rail ringing on fast transients and to minimize noise, each gain stage is fed through a R-C network.
 This isolates each stage from the next, heavily damps the supply rails and also reduces HF Johnson noise, an overall approach that we think goes quite some way to explaining the very smooth, relaxed sonic signature of our products.

-The scope shot above (both left and right channels displayed) shows the Model 1501 Phono Preamplifier response to a 5 kHz square wave that has been fed into the phono input through a very accurate (better than 0.025%) inverse RIAA network or IRN.
+The scope shot above (both left and right channels displayed) shows the Model 1501 Phono Preamplifier response to a 10 kHz square wave that has been fed into the phono input through an Accurate Inverse RIAA (better than 0.025%).
 This network differentiates the square wave at its input, and the output going into the RIAA phono equalizer is therefore series of spikes aligned to the square wave edges.
 A phono amplifier with an ideal response should output a pristine square wave which is an exact replica of the input square wave, which in this case it does.
 This performance infers that the equalizer response is accurate out to at least 50 kHz.
 In the second scope shot below, we see the response to a 50 kHz input stimulus.
-The edges are slightly rolled off, reflecting the gentle, controlled response drop off well above the upper hearing limit of 20 kHz.
+The edges are rolled off, reflecting the gentle, controlled response drop off well above the upper hearing limit of 20 kHz – in short, text book performance on all counts.

 Layout and Construction Star grounding schemes are used to minimize common impedance coupling, which can degrade PSRR and distortion severely.
 Ferrous housings can introduce magnetic induction distortion (typically this is 3rd harmonic) which is avoided by using Aluminium for construction.
 Housings use non-ferrous fixings in most cases while on power amplifier products, air vents utilize stainless steel.